bishwathakur/GeminiChatBot/README.md

 ## Architecture

-Gemini Chatbot is designed with a clean separation of concerns to maintain clarity and organization within the codebase.
+GemBot AI is designed with a clean separation of concerns to maintain clarity and organization within the codebase.

 - **Dashboard**: The main container that houses a `TabController` to manage the three interaction modes.
 - **State Management**: Consistent state management across components to handle various chat states effectively.